opensearch-project/data-prepper/data-prepper-plugins/otel-trace-source/README.md

 * thread_count(Optional) => the number of threads to keep in the ScheduledThreadPool.
 Default is `200`.
 * max_connection_count(Optional) => the maximum allowed number of open connections.
 Default is `500`.
 * authentication(Optional) => An authentication configuration.
 By default, this runs an unauthenticated server.
 See below for more information.
+* record_type(Optional) => A string represents the supported record data type that will be written into the buffer plugin.
+Its value takes either `otlp` or `event`.
+Default is `otlp`.
+  * `otlp`: otel-trace-source will write each incoming ExportTraceServiceRequest as record data type into the buffer.
+  * `event`: otel-trace-source will decode each incoming ExportTraceServiceRequest into collection of Data Prepper internal spans serving as buffer items.
+To achieve better performance in this mode, it is recommended to set the buffer capacity proportional to the estimated number of spans in the incoming request payload.

 ### Authentication Configurations